-CaskWidge is the original manufacturer of a device to dispense ale from an upright barrel.
+CaskWidge is the original manufacturer of the caskwidge, a device to dispense ale from an upright barrel.
 While a leader in the market, they were embarrassed by their 16 year old ecommerce website.
 It did not work on a mobile, and they knew parts of the website were frustrating for customers.

 Blue House Design was given three tasks:

 - Uncover problems faced by customers and CaskWidge with the current system

 - Redesign the front-end to resolve these issues

 - Replace the back-end with a custom-built bespoke system